DaniAffCH/OS-pseudo-top/README.md

 # OS-pseudo-top

-A simple command line interface process monitor that allows you to check cpu usage and memory usage for each process.
+A simple unix command line process monitor that allows you to check cpu usage and memory usage for each process.

 ## Documenation